pce-uw-jscript400/w6-frontend-to-backend/README.md

 ---

-- [ ] On the frontend, create a new function in your `src/api` folder that will delete a post.
+- [x] On the frontend, create a new function in your `src/api` folder that will delete a post.
 Use that function inside of the `src/components/posts/Container` file.
 Upon successful deletion, send the user back to the `/users/<userId>/posts` route.

 ---

-- [ ] Try deleting a post using the link.
+- [x] Try deleting a post using the link.

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

 * **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

-* **Question:**
+* **Question:** The number of posts did not change because the app did not make another request to the server.
+There are two options that I can think of.
+The first is to have the list of posts container to make another service request.
+Another is to have the destroyPost change the state of the posts container to reflect that one post has been deleted.

 ---

-- [ ] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.
+- [x] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.

 ---